 Premium processing of your I-140 form is available for a fee, which reduces processing from six months to 15 calendar days.

-How long does it take to get Green Card on L1 visa?
+How long does it take to go from an L1 Visa to a Green Card?

 In most cases, the processing time to go from L-1A visa to Green Card can be up to twelve months, while the L-1B to Green card can take upwards of 18 months, depending on when your priority date becomes current.